 - An alternative flight

-Don’t forget to ask airline staff about these entitlements if your plans change.
-They must inform you about your rights when there’s a significant delay or cancellation.
+Don’t forget to ask airline representatives about these things if your plans change.
+They have to inform you about your rights when there’s a significant delay or cancellation.

 SkyUp Flight Delay Compensation

-Travel setbacks from SkyUp can be very frustrating.
-However there’s some good news: if you’re delayed for more than three hours due to the airline’s fault, you might be able to get some compensation.
+Delays with flights from SkyUp can be really annoying.
+However there’s some good news: if you’re stuck waiting for more than three hours due to the airline’s fault, you might be able to get some compensation.

-Regulations in the UK and EU are on your side.
+Laws in the UK and EU are in your favor.
 You could receive up to €600 per person.
 What matters is when you land, not when you take off.
-So keep an eye on your arrival time if you want to seek flight delay compensation.
+So pay attention to your arrival time if you want to seek flight delay compensation.

-How much you get depends on your flight distance.
-A brief trip won’t be compensated as highly as a long one, even if they’re both delayed for the same duration.
+How much you get depends on the length of your journey.
+A brief trip won’t get you as much money as a long one, even if they’re both delayed for the same duration.

 Less than 3 hours | Between 3-4 hours | Over 4 hours | Distance |